Are tablet computers a bribe under

 Are promotional or branded items treated differently?

 Low-value promotional items may be allowed if they are modest, widely distributed, and not tied to business decisions.
-High-value electronics or personalized items typically do not qualify as acceptable promotional gifts.
+High-value electronics or personalized items are typically not acceptable promotional gifts.